 13. A Bouncing Echo

-Meaning: Humor that repeats and grows with each laugh.
+Meaning: That metaphor for funny depicts humor that repeats and grows with each laugh.

 His joke was a bouncing echo, growing louder as people passed it on.